FOR IMMEDIATE RELEASE

 While Calcium Montmorillonite is a powerful nutrient and detoxifier it is important to recognize that it is a part of a total health care system.
 Healing benefits may result from internal and/or external clay applications.
 The clay may be ingested, applied as a poultice, and/or used in a bath.

-Carmody McKnight is one of two vineyards in the world where Calcium Montmorillonite is abundant -- the other is Romane-Conti.
-The wine from Romane-Conti, a vineyard that dates back well over a thousand years, can sell up to $6,000 a bottle.
-The secret is in the soil.
+Calcium Montmorillonite is thought to exist in Romane-Conti, a Fench vineyard that dates back well over a thousand year, but barely a resource compared to Carmody McKnight.
+The wine from Romane-Conti's four acres can sell up to $14,000 a bottle.
+The secret is in the soil!